timkelty/craft-groupby/README.md

 ## Usage

 * `param 1`: Attribute to group by, in dot notation
 * `param 2`: Group un-grouped entries by a key.
 Defaults to `false`, meaning un-grouped items are removed.
+These entries are always added to the end of the returned array.

 ```
 {% set allEntries = craft.entries.section('blog').find() %}